deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="tensorflow">TensorFlow</a>

+* TensorFlow is essentially the successor to Theano.
+The two libraries are very similar, and both good.
+Some of the creators of Theano went on to create Tensor at Google.
 * For the moment, **TensorFlow** does not support so-called “inline” matrix operations, but forces you to copy a matrix in order to perform an operation on it.
 Copying very large matrices is costly in every sense.
 TF takes 4x as long as the state of the art deep learning tools.
 Google says it’s working on the problem.
 * Like most deep-learning frameworks, TensorFlow is written with a Python API over a C/C++ engine that makes it run fast.
 It is not a solution for the Java and Scala communities.
 * TensorFlow is about more than deep learning.
 TensorFlow actually has tools to support reinforcement learning and other algos.